Hip dysplasia in dogs: signs, symptoms and treatment

 Some small breeds are also affected, especially

 Dogs usually show signs of hip dysplasia when they near their fully grown size.
-It’s usually from 12 months old but some puppies show signs of hip dysplasia from six months old.
+It’s usually from 12 months.
+However, some puppies may display signs of hip dysplasia in dogs as early as six months.

 • Hind leg lameness